-The Office of Financial Aid will electronically transmit your loan eligibility for your Federal Direct Loan to the Federal Government around August 1, if you are attending fall and spring.
-Summer loans will be processed beginning July 1, 2013.
+The Office of Financial Aid will electronically transmit your loan eligibility for your Federal Direct Loan to the Federal Government around July 1 of each year.

 - You may reduce or reject your Direct Loan at any time in writing.
 Follow the instructions on your award letter.

-- First-time borrowers are required to complete a Master Promissory Note and the Direct Loan Entrance Interview: go to Studentloans.gov.
+- First-time borrowers are required to complete a Master Promissory Note and the Direct Loan Entrance Interview: go to Studentaid.gov.